 Small Business Legal Issues (And How to Avoid Them)

 Your small business is driven by your passion but, unfortunately, if you make the wrong legal choices the business can quickly go off course.
 This article explores five of the most common legal mistakes that small business owners make, regarding legal structure, intellectual property, shareholders, investors, and payroll taxes.
+VanillaLaw firm is an international law firm for the for the global business community.
 You’ll learn more about each of these important small business legal issues and also how you can avoid making disastrous legal mistakes.

 Lessons Learned About Becoming an Entrepreneur